Read our student blogs for first-hand insights about what it’s like to be a student at the College of Lake County.

 Fanni Lakatos, transferred to Purdue University, to study biochemistry.

-Hannah Woods, 2013 graduate, transferred to Purdue University to study chemical engineering.
+Hannah Woods, 2013 graduate, transferred to Purdue University to study materials science and engineering.

 Itzel Hernandez, transferred to National Louis University in 2014.